MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Start-HistoricalSearch.md

 ```

 ### -TLSUsed
-The TLSUsed parameter filters the results of ConnectorReport reports by the TLS version.
+The TLSUsed parameter filters the results in ConnectorReport reports by the TLS version.
 Valid values are:

 - No Tls
 - TLS1.2